xinwangjlu/xinwangjlu.github.io/_pages/about.md

 News
 ======
-1. 2026-03：One paper accepted by Neurocomputing
+1. 2026-02: One paper accepted by Neurocomputing
 2. 2026-01: One paper accepted by ICLR 2026
 3. 2025-11: One paper accepted by KDD 2026
 4. 2025-11: Two papers accepted by AAAI 2026 (2 Oral)